varnish/Varnish-Book/varnish_book.rst

    [This chapter is work in progress]

    - Used to filter results in ``varnishlog``, specially when using queries.
-   - Used to match string for bans and purges.
+   - Used to match string for ban.

    .. container:: handout